robsquires/coin-test/README.md

 ##Given more time

-1. Inject the `SterlingBank` with it's coin config - this is currently inititiated in the constructor

-2. Move the form construction out of the controller
+1. Wrap form validation into a custom validator - I'd then be able to unit test it

+2. The application's understanding of `£` `.` and `p` isnt very DRY - would consider reworking how these symbols are fed into validation + the `toPenceConverter`

-3. Tidy up the theme - create a layout and inject the form view only
+3. Tidy up theme - use twig's `form_row` method to output the form elements, this way twitter bootstrap will be completely implemented

-4. Improve the user interface